 What volunteer opportunities are available?

 Volunteer Resources does not offer clinical practice, internships or observership placements.
-Please see our clinical placements page for more information.
+Please see our Research & Education page for more information.

 What is the minimum time commitment required to volunteer?